openstack/ironic-specs/specs/approved/shard-key.rst

 Why not Conductor Group?
 ~~~~~~~~~~~~~~~~~~~~~~~~

-It is important to stress similiarity wise, this *is* similar to conductor
+It is important to stress similarity wise, this *is* similar to conductor
 groups, however conductor groups were primarily purposed to model the physical
 constraints and structure of the baremetal infrastructure.